Leave of absence

-Requests for leave of absence of more than 10 working days in term or out of term require central permission from the HR Director acting on behalf of the Vice-Chancellor.
-Appropriate documentation (letter from member of staff outlining reasons for absence, funding approval, how assigned duties including teaching will be covered and proposed dates together with confirmatory letter of approval from Head of Department) may be sent by email to email@example.com
+Requests for leave of absence of more than 10 working days in term or out of term require central permission from the Director of Human Resources acting on behalf of the Vice-Chancellor.
+Appropriate documentation (letter from member of staff outlining reasons for absence, funding approval, how assigned duties including teaching will be covered and proposed dates together with confirmatory letter of approval from Head of Department) may be sent by email to firstname.lastname@example.org

 You should be aware that some leave can have implications for income tax, national insurance and pension contributions.
 Please contact Janet Robertson in Payroll on 46922 or Richard Walters in Pensions on 46951 for clarification on whether you will be affected.

 Leave of absence should be recorded on the Leave and Absence Management System.

 If employees are absent from their base of work for any length of time, it is the responsibility of the employee to have their personal possessions collected in a timely manner or to arrange with the line manager for them to be stored, if this is possible.

 Note that this policy applies to leave of absence only.
 Requests to take annual leave are determined by Heads of Departments.